No. 83 Expeditionary Air Group: No. 83 (Composite) Group

-The Group headquarters was at RAF Eindhoven from 1 October 1944 to 10 April 1945.
+The Group headquarters was at Eindhoven from 1 October 1944 to 10 April 1945.
 The group was absorbed into No. 84 Group RAF on 21 April 1946.

 No. 83 Group

 No. 83 Group was re-formed on 9 July 1952 within the Second Tactical Air Force in Germany to control its southern area.
 By 1956, the group controlled five wings with a total of fourteen squadrons equipped with Hawker Hunter day fighters, de Havilland Venom fighter-bombers, Supermarine Swift fighter-reconnaissance aircraft, Gloster Meteor night-fighters and English Electric Canberra interdiction and reconnaissance aircraft.
 It was disbanded again on 16 June 1958.

+During April 1953 the group controlled: